smitheric95/AB-Testing-Form/questions.md

 	* Android
 	* I don't own a smartphone.

-4. How technologically savy are you?
+4. How technologically savvy are you?
 	* Expert
 	* Intermediate
 	* Beginner